This article was updated and republished on January 2, 2022.

 Your dorm room (or at least your side of the room) is the one place on campus that's all yours, so make the most of it with wall decor.
 When you arrive on college move-in day, you can get to work hanging posters, photos, tapestries, a bulletin board, a collage, string lights and anything else you want to adorn your walls with.

-Where to Buy the Best College Dorm Room Essentials in 2021
+Where to Buy the Best College Dorm Room Bedding and Bath Essentials

 Ready to start checking things off your college supply list?
 You've come to the right place.
 Parachute has all the bedding and towels you'll need for your freshman year.
 The premium fabrics are not only super soft and durable but also Oeko-Tex certified, earning you extra cool points for choosing textiles that are good for the environment.